ngs-docs/angus/MacManesTrimming.rst

 --------------

-**Do 2 different trimming levels -- 2 and 30**: One of these is very harsh, the other is probably more appropriate.
-Which one is which.
+**Do 2 different trimming levels -- Phred=2 and Phred=30**: One of these is very harsh, the other is probably more appropriate.
+Which one is which?

 Look at the output from this command, which should start with ``Input Read Pairs:``